 All features supported by REST Assured can be implemented within current adapter plugin to support.
 However some basic features are already implemented in it and are available .

-Users can add more features and support to plugin as per need of their individual project and test requirements using extensibility rules .Refer API Extension
+Users can add more features and support to plugin as per need of their individual project and test requirements using extensibility rules .Refer 8.1.4API plugin extension

 In addition to REST Assured features , current plugin and framework is designed to support parallel test execution at different levels like Method/Test/Suites/Environment.

-Other than REST web services , current plugin can also be used to test SOAP over HTTP/HTTPs.
+Other than REST web services , current plugin can also be used to test SOAP and GraphQL over HTTP/HTTPs.

 Some of the existing library methods available for use are as follows .
 For more details and complete method list refer java-doc.